geandersonsantos/geandersonsantos/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning HTML, CSS, JS, PHP, MySQL AND WP
+- 🌱 I’m currently learning JavaScript, PHP, MySQL AND WP
 - 💬 Ask me about all 😉
 - 📫 How to reach me: instagram @geanderson_n